Potters Charm on his way to victory at Cheltenham

 Some might argue that Brave Knight was the disappointment of the race.
 However, he'd won three races summer jumping – at Worcester, Stratford and Newton Abbot – and was no more than fairly useful on the Flat.
 He looked outclassed in the paddock and was put firmly in his place tackling better opposition.

-The tortuous journey by rail replacement bus meant that I failed to arrive at the track in time for the official opening of the Alastair Down Press Room (a thoughtful touch by Jockey Club to pay the great man this honour while he is still with us), but with the race named for the occasion the sixth on the card, the runners got my full attention.
+The tortuous journey by rail replacement bus meant that I failed to arrive at the track in time for the official opening of the Alastair Down Press Room, but with the race named for the occasion the sixth on the card, the runners got my full attention.

-The race went appropriately enough to Potters Charm, sent out from the Twiston-Davies yard, a stone's throw from where Alastair lives.
+The race went appropriately enough to Potters Charm, sent out from the Twiston-Davies yard, a stone's throw from Alastair's house.
 Potters Charm had looked exciting in winning a Ffos Las bumper and a novice hurdle at Worcester.
 In scoring by two-and-a-quarter lengths from Minella Sixo, he showed himself a useful novice, one ready for a step up to pattern company.

 There was grit in Potters Charm's performance too, which was encouraging, though his jumping, over traditional hurdles for the first time, was sloppy and will need to get better as he faces tougher company.